 Expats Living in Manila, Philippines

-Most of this forum revolves around where to find girls and nightlife, but this is not the post for that.
-This post is about what it would be like to be an expat living in Manila, if you want to read about finding sex in Manila check that out.
+Most of this site revolves around where to find girls and nightlife, but this is not the post for that.
+This post is about what it would be like to be an expat living in Manila, if you want to read our GuysNightlife guide to girls and sex in this city check that out instead.

 Of course the girls will still be a topic of conversation here, many people consider this city to be one of the bigger ‘shitholes’ of Southeast Asia, so not too many people would choose to be an expat there if not for the girls.

 There are still other things that you need to know if you want to try and live there though.
 What is the cost of living like?
 How about the visas?
 Is the traffic really as bad as people claim?

 We will get into all of that as we go along.
 First we will hit up the positives of being a Manila expat, and after that we will get into the negatives.
 Sadly the negatives will probably be quite a bit lengthier than the positives, though that is pretty common in most third world countries.